nhsconnect/CareConnectAPI/pages/design/design_security.md

 - [Case Studies](/engage_case_studies.html) illustrates design and security decisions used to solve the challenges faced within the context and design pattern encountered.

+## Reference Implementation - Security Example ##

+The Care Connect Reference Implementation (CCRI) provides an example API security mechanism using OAuth2.
+The CCRI has been designed as an example to show Access and Security for a Care Connect API implementation.
+The CCRI is <b>not</b> intended to be an offical version to follow all of the methods and principles, however, it can be used as an example of the architectural pieces required to deploy a functional Care Connect API.
+Each element has been described at a high level within the [Care Connect Reference Implementation Guide](/build_ri_overview.html).
+Also to aid developers quickly test the main components have been placed in containers (Docker instances using Docker Compose) to allow for minimal configuration.

+The design of the Care Connect Reference Implementation shows how to manage and maintain valid and consistant APIs through automated testing, example data and continuous integration and deployment.
+The design CCRI has taken the Access considerations above to provide accessible API and resilient example API.

+{% include note.html content="See how the [Care Connect Reference Implementation](/build_ri_security.html) provides Security OAuth2 based examples for Authentication, Authorisation, Encryption and Signatures"%}

 {% include custom/contribute.html content="Provide design patterns and API usage case studies by getting in touch with careconnect@interopen.org "%}

 # API Considerations #